emladevops/gentoo-install-macbook-air-2017/README.md

 * Step 2: Run command ``` ls /sys/class/net``` to find out if the Ethernet is connected
 * Step 3: If it is recogized, run command ``` dhcpcd eth0 ``` to init the internet connection using DHCP

-### III/Connect to network (If you're using an Android Phone to share the Internet connection via the USB port)
+### III/ Connect to network (If you're using an Android Phone to share the Internet connection via the USB port)

 * Step 1: Connect the Android Phone to your Mac using the USB Cable first
 * Step 2: On your Android Phone, enable USB network sharing (for how to turn on, please search the internet)